 - If you smoke, quit.

-- Limit how much alcohol you drink to 1 drink a day for women, and 2 a day for men or less.
+- Limit how much alcohol you drink to 1 drink a day for women, and 2 a day for men or less and consider quitting entirely.

 - Limit the amount of sodium (salt) you eat.
 Aim for less than 1,500 mg per day.